20 min read

 • whether one or two executors is sensible

-• whether a reserve should be added
+• whether a replacement should be added

 Comments